Table of contents

 Clinical studies have found that mixing prescription CBD (Epidiolex) with Valproate can elevate liver enzyme counts to a level that will cause permanent liver injury.
-Definitely consult a doctor about potential medical marijuana/cannabis drug interactions if taking Valproate.
+Consult a doctor about potential medical marijuana/cannabis drug interactions if taking Valproate.

 Is it considered dangerous to smoke weed while on antibiotics?

-You should definitely not smoke weed if you are taking antibiotics for a respiratory infection.
-Your respiratory system is already taxed in this situation and both marijuana smoke and tobacco smoke can exacerbate the issue.
-Ask your doctor whether it is safe to smoke weed if you are taking antibiotics for a different reason.
+You should not smoke weed if you take antibiotics for a respiratory infection.
+Your respiratory system is already taxed in this situation, and both marijuana smoke and tobacco smoke can exacerbate the issue.
+Ask your doctor whether it is safe to smoke weed if you take antibiotics for a different reason.

 Are there any medications that I shouldn’t take while smoking marijuana?

-Yes, you should avoid smoking marijuana if you are taking certain blood thinners, sedatives, bronchodilators, opioid-based painkillers, and any other medications that your physician deems inappropriate.
+Yes, you should avoid smoking marijuana if you take certain blood thinners, sedatives, bronchodilators, opioid-based painkillers, and any other medications that your physician deems inappropriate.